top of page

 • Improved infant socio-emotional development

-The mindfulness network: mbcp specialist training pathway
+The mindfulness network: mbcp specialist module

 Mindfulness Network Logo